New to Climbing: Wise Words from Billy

 Sportrock Instructor Billy has seen MANY new climbers come through the gym over the years.
 In fact, climbers from all over Metro DC area are lead certified thanks to him.
 I’ve worked and climbed with Billy for several years now.
 I’ve watched him lead summer campers outdoors, teach dozens of people to lead, and coil ropes using techniques that I can’t pronounce the names of.
 I could think of no one better to offer some wise words to new climbers as we enter the new year.
-As it turns out, he had quite a bit to share, and not just with our new climbers.
+As it turns out, Billy had quite a bit to share, and not just with our new climbers.
 His wise words serve as a nice reminder to all of us.
-So as we enter the new year and many of us continue our favorite New Year’s Resolution to climb more, I can think of no better time to share Billy’s Wise Words.
-Here’s what he has to say.
+So as we enter the new year and many of us continue our favorite New Year’s Resolution to climb more, I can think of no better time to share his Wise Words.
+Here’s what Billy has to say.

 New Year, New Climbers

 Take a stroll to Endless Wall at the New River Gorge on a long weekend and I bet you will see a lot of similar things.
 First, that there is a vibe that seems to follow crowds of 15 year-olds that crush 5.13, and second, that there are a lot of people that have no idea what they are doing.